westermo/westermo.github.io/README.md

 Blogging @Westermo R&D
 ======================

+0. Install prerequisites using bundle install/update, it pulls in everything you need using the Ruby `Gemfile`
-1. Create a blog post in kebab case: `_posts/YYYY-MM-DD-my-neat-title.md`
+1. Create a blog post in kebab case: `_posts/YYYY-MM-DD-my-neat-title.md`.
-2. `jekyll s`
+   Copy the front matter from another post, we use tags: ...
+2. `bundle exec jekyll serve`
 3. Write some more
 4. `git commit -sam "New post ..."`
 5. `git push`